Introduction to

 -

-All measurable radio-nuclides: natural primordial/cosmogenic and anthropogenic
+All measurable radionuclides from: natural primordial/cosmogenic & anthropogenics

 -

-Incorporation from medical therapy and diagnostic, fertilizer and oil industry, waste and military applications as well as phosphate and other mines.
+Incorporations from medical therapy and diagnostic, fertilizer and oil industry, waste and military applications as well as phosphate and other mines.

 -

-Natural radionuclides: U-238, Th-232, U-235 and there daughters in equilibrium as well as Ra-226, 228, 225 and their daughters like Pb-210 but also K-40, Cs-137 and additional nuclides of interest like actinides as Pu-isotopes.
+Natural radionuclides are: U-238, Th-232, U-235 with their daughters as well as Ra-226, 228, 225 and their daughters like Pb-210 but also K-40, Cs-137 and additional nuclides of interest like actinides such as Pu-isotopes.

 -

-Energy range: 20 keV up to 2 MeV
+Energy range: 20 keV up to 3 MeV

 -